smorrrs/Speedrun-Resources/speedrunning_intro.md

 # Challenge Runs
 Speedrunning is just one of many ways to breathe new life into a game with a self-imposed challenge.
 Here are some other types of challenges:

 ## High Score
 Achieve the highest score possible in a game.
 This generally only applies to games that feature a score, which tend to be older games.

-Examples
+Examples:
-* StarFox 64 - Highest game score
+* StarFox 64, High Score
-* Pokemon Snap - Highest photo rating for a given pokemon (e.g. Porygon)
+* Pokemon Snap, High Score - Highest photo rating for a given pokemon (e.g. Porygon)

 ## Low%
 This is a very broad term for any challenge to achieve the least amount possible while still completing a game.

-Examples
+This focuses around minimizing one parameter, whether it's a score or the number of times a particular action is taken.

+Examples:
 * Banjo-Kazooie, Minimum Jumps
-* Super Mario Odyssey, Mininum Captures
+* Sly Cooper, Minimum Coins

 ## No Hit
 Complete a game without taking any damage.

-Example
+Example:
 * Dark Souls, No Hit

 ## Hardcore Difficulty
 Complete a game with the hardest difficulty settings possible.

-Example
+Example:
 * Halo 2, LASO - Legendary difficulty, all skulls on
 * Starcraft II, 1v7 Insane AI - Beat a multiplayer game against 7 Insane difficulty AI all teamed up against you.

+## Trick Shot
+Perform a sequence of actions that results in some cool effect.

+Example:
+* Legend of Zelda: Breath of the Wild, Trick Shots

 ## Mods
 Community-created mods are created for games to change some aspect of them.

-Example
+Example:
 * Legend of Zelda: Ocarina of Time, Randomizer - The contents of every chest in the game are randomly swapped around